 Avoiding spray drift at the application site is the responsibility of the applicator.
 The interaction of many equipment-and-weather-related factors determine the potential for spray drift.
 The applicator and the grower are responsible for considering all these factors when making decisions.
 The following drift management requirements must be followed to avoid off-target drift movement from aerial applications to agricultural field crops.
+These requirements do not apply to public health uses or to applications using dry formulations.

-- 1. The distance of the outer most nozzles on the boom must not exceed 3/4 the length of the wingspan or rotor. - Nozzles must always point backward parallel with the air stream and never be pointed downwards more than 45 degrees.
+- The distance of the outer most nozzles on the boom must not exceed 3/4 the length of the wingspan or rotor. - Nozzles must always point backward parallel with the air stream and never be pointed downwards more than 45 degrees.

 Where states have more stringent regulations, they should be observed.
-Do not use on greenhouse-grown crops except as directed in the ORNAMENTAL PLANTS section of this label.